K1329284/EPE/README.txt

   Syntax explained in docs below.

 Syntax
+  Comments can be added using "//" or "#".
   The following are the main types of platforms.
+A '~' following the name indicates that the platform can be made FORCED, meaning its effect applies regardless of the player's height or position.
-(A "~" following the name means it can be made FORCED) WALL, HURDLE, PLATFORM, PATH, ERASER, HOLE, VOID, CHECKPOINT~, MUD~, BOOSTER~, TELEPORTER-IN~, TELEPORTER-OUT, TELEPORTER-OUT-A, TELEPORTER-TO~, WORMHOLE~, KEY, ACTIVE-KEY, LOCKED-WALL, LOCKED-ERASER, LOCKED-PLATFORM, ELASTIC-WALL, TRAMPOLINE, CONVEYOR~.
+  WALL, HURDLE, PLATFORM, PATH, ERASER, HOLE, VOID, CHECKPOINT~, MUD~, BOOSTER~, TELEPORTER-IN~, TELEPORTER-OUT, TELEPORTER-OUT-A, TELEPORTER-TO~, WORMHOLE~, KEY, ACTIVE-KEY, LOCKED-WALL, LOCKED-ERASER, LOCKED-PLATFORM, ELASTIC-WALL, TRAMPOLINE, CONVEYOR~.

   You want to put the name of the box type, followed by any special value like link codes, force multipliers, or coords.
-  (commas are never needed!)
+  Commas are not required.
   BOX_TYPE_NAME {SPECIAL_VALUE} (X POSITION, Y POSITION, WIDTH, HEIGHT)

   Now any additional edits can be after, the most simple being "INVISIBLE" which can just be slapped at the end.